The ebb and flow of a divorce process can be a rollercoaster, and it can shake you to the core emotionally and financially.

-The research by Nolo —a legal Encyclopaedia— shows that divorce attorneys can charge anything between $100/hr to $400/hr.
+The research by Nolo —a legal Encyclopedia— shows that divorce attorneys can charge anything between $100/hr to $400/hr.

-The costs doubles if the parties move to trial, costing up to $20.4k on average.
+The costs double if the parties move to trial, costing up to $20.4k on average.

 Consulting an attorney costs $4.6k on average.

 And if you add other legal fees like filing fees, the costs could skyrocket.

 You could feel the financial pinch deeper if you have little or no income during the divorce process.

 Health and vehicle insurance is another area that can suffer the consequences of a divorce financially.

 For instance, your ex-spouse might remove you from their health insurance coverage once you finalize the divorce.